 *We tested this recipe with our DIY gluten-free flour blend and can’t guarantee the results of other store-bought or homemade mixes.

 *If not gluten-free, you can try subbing the gluten-free flour blend with unbleached all-purpose flour, but we haven’t tested it this way and can’t guarantee good results.
+We would recommend adding less as it’s drier and more absorbent.

 *You can make the cookie dough ahead of time and refrigerate up to 2-3 days in advance.
 Simply let the dough rest at room temperature for 30 minutes before scooping and baking.
 It should be soft and moldable.